Public artist, urban planner, organizer, fun!

 Squishy Emotional Insides

-Fun fact: I did play the saxophone in fourth grade (because I felt cool being a Girl playing a Boy Instrument), but for the most part, I was not a band kid (not enough opportunities for attention and praise) and opted for drama club instead.
+Fun fact: we used real instruments for both productions from the same place I rented the saxophone, cello, and base for in grade school.
+I played the saxophone in fourth grade (because I felt cool being a Girl playing a Boy Instrument), but for the most part, I was not a band kid (not enough opportunities for attention and praise) and opted for drama club instead.